-- 5.7.1 Tourism is a major part of the economies of the towns in Fylde served by many national, regional and local coach companies.
-Demand for spaces will vary throughout the year and provision will continue to be made available where there is a sufficient demand. - PP7 To identify appropriate off street locations for long stay coach parking. - 5.8 Improvement and Maintenance of Parking Infrastructure (Objectives 4.5 and 4.8) - 5.8.1 A major determining factor in people's experience of visiting the towns of Fylde is the quality of the environment.
+5.7.1 Tourism is a major part of the economies of the towns in Fylde served by many national, regional and local coach companies.
+Demand for spaces will vary throughout the year and provision will continue to be made available where there is a sufficient demand.

+PP7.1 To identify appropriate off street locations for long stay coach parking.

+5.8 Improvement and Maintenance of Parking Infrastructure (Objectives 4.5 and 4.8)

+5.8.1 A major determining factor in people's experience of visiting the towns of Fylde is the quality of the environment.
 The first place those visitors often see and experience once they leave their car is the car park.
 Consequently, the quality of the parking infrastructure is important and should create a good first impression to those visitors.

-- 5.8.2 Financially, the Council is limited in what it can achieve and how quickly it can be achieved.
+5.8.2 Financially, the Council is limited in what it can achieve and how quickly it can be achieved.
 It is important, however, that a good standard of parking is achieved and maintained.
-A continued capital investment in the Council's car parks is required in order to sustain their long term use. - 5.8.3 Prior to implementing significant improvement or maintenance of any car park a scheme will be designed, in conjunction with the Council's Regeneration Team, in order to achieve the best possible efficient layout, landscaping and integration within its surrounding area. - 5.8.3 The pay and display equipment in most of the Council's car parks were replaced in 2015 and 2016 and include the ability to take card payments in addition to cash.
-Machines are linked to a central computer to enable real time detailed car park monitoring. - PP8 The parking infrastructure will be improved and maintained to a high standard to encourage their use and to ensure that the car parks are welcoming locations at which to park.
+A continued capital investment in the Council's car parks is required in order to sustain their long term use.

+5.8.3 Prior to implementing significant improvement or maintenance of any car park a scheme will be designed, in conjunction with the Council's Regeneration Team, in order to achieve the best possible efficient layout, landscaping and integration within its surrounding area.

+5.8.4 The pay and display equipment in most of the Council's car parks were replaced in 2015 and 2016 and include the ability to take card payments in addition to cash.
+Machines are linked to a central computer to enable real time detailed car park monitoring.

+5.8.5 Since 2020, in response to the Covid 19 pandemic, all pay and display car parks have accepted payment viable mobile phone in addition to cash and cards.

+PP8.1 The parking infrastructure will be improved and maintained to a high standard to encourage their use and to ensure that the car parks are welcoming locations at which to park.